It is a myth that fleas die in winter. In fact, for fleas on your dog, a warm cosy home is ideal for them throughout the colder months.

-Treatment is relatively simple with drops, sprays, powders and dips all being readily available from a veterinary surgeon.
-It is very important that if your dog does have fleas that you not only treat the dog but also the surrounds, such as his bed, kennel, run etc. This is because the flea spends most of it's life off the host.
+Flea treatment is relatively simple with drops, sprays, powders and dips all being readily available from a veterinary surgeon or online.
+It is very important that if your dog does have fleas that you not only treat the dog but also the surrounds, such as his bedding, kennel, run etc. This is because the flea spends most of it’s life off the host.
 Again sprays and solutions are readily available for this purpose and treatment should be affected at the same time as treating the dog.
-Preventative measures are available, the most effective being flea drops such as Ex-spot and if your dog is being regularly infested then this is an obvious aid in extinguishing the problem.
+Preventative measures are available, the most effective being flea drops such as Advocate and if your dog is being regularly infested then this is an obvious aid in extinguishing the problem.

 If your dog has fleas then preventative treatment for tapeworms is also recommended.
 This is because the life-cycle of the tapeworm and the flea are linked.
 Tapeworm eggs are passed in an infected dogs faeces and may then be eaten by an immature flea.
 The tapeworm egg hatches inside the flea and develops and if the flea is eaten by a dog during self grooming.
 The tapeworm will then develop in the dogs intestine.